rahul-verma/arjuna/docs/source/configuration.rst

 You can also add user options programmatically using the `ConfigBuilder` object just like we use it for tweaking Ajuna's builtin-options.

-Retrieving the values is same as retrieving `ArjunaOption`s.
+Retrieving the values is same as retrieving an `ArjunaOption`.

 Configuration Builder - Adding options from a .conf File
 --------------------------------------------------------